1.1 Corporate information

 the Company and the revenue can be reliably measured.

 1.11.2 Construction Contracts

-entire loss irrespective of stage of work done.
-Variations, claims and
+expense immediately irrespective of stage of work done.
+Variations, claims and incentives are recognized to

-1.11.3 Revenues from other contracts are recognised as and when
+1.11.3 Revenues from other contracts are recognized in terms of underlying arrangements and on

 1.11.4 Interest and dividend income

 Interest income is accounted on accrual basis.
 Dividend income is accounted for when the right to receive

 1.11.5 Accounting for Lease Income

 Income earned by way of leasing or renting out of commercial premises is recognized as income in

 accordance with Accounting Standard 19 on Leases.
 Initial direct cost such as brokerage, etc. are recognized